This site requires a more recent version of Adobe Flash Player to function properly.

 Trefis's graphical modelling tools require Flash, but here's a preview of some of the content you'll see once

 Below are key drivers of Ameritrade's value that present opportunities for upside or downside to the current Trefis price estimate for Ameritrade:

 Interest on Money Market Balances

 - Client Money Market Balances: Money Market Deposit Accounts (MMDAs) are like savings bank accounts where clients deposit money and in return earn interest on it.
 Ameritrade's Client Money Market Balances have grown rapidly from $9.3 billion in 2006 to $70 billion in 2013, largely because of Ameritrade's strategy to migrate all client assets to MMDAs.
-With MMDAs gaining popularity among retail investors, we currently estimate that the figure could reach $90 billion by the end of the Trefis forecast period.
+And with MMDAs gaining popularity among retail investors, we currently estimate that the figure could reach $90 billion by the end of the Trefis forecast period.
 There could be a potential 5% upside to our price estimate if the figure reaches $105 billion by 2019.

 - Net Interest Yield on Client Money Market Account Balances: The yield for Ameritrade was on an upward trend until late 2008, rising from 3.43% in 2006 to 3.90% in 2008 - when the interest rate environment started to deteriorate.
 The low interest rate environment continued through 2013, resulting in yields of 1.67% in 2010, 1.52% in 2011, 1.36% in 2012 and 1.15% in 2013.
 We expect that interest rates will remain low through 2014.

 For additional details, select a driver above or select a division from the interactive Trefis split for Ameritrade at the top of the page.